exercism/blog/posts/whats-next-for-exercism-aug-2019.md

 Mentors burn out after a while.
 Things become repetitive - they have their fair share of difficult students, and they take a break.
 Sometimes permanently.

 Those who stay the most active are those who get new challenges.
 People who maintain, mentor, contribute on Slack, do the Track Anatomy project, build an analyzer, write a blog post etc. Those people are consistently finding new ways to keep Exercism interesting for them.
-If you don't actively go out seeking things to do (which has generally meant befriending one of the core team on Slack) there is no progression or newness for people.
+If you don't actively go out seeking thing to do (which has generally meant befriending one of the core team on Slack) there is no progression or newness for people.
 There is nothing to unlock, no structures to move through.
 For all the work we put into adding a sense of progression and unexpected reward for students, we have nothing similar for mentors, and I think this is a real loss.

 Those people who are amazing get no recognition for it.
 If you get mentored by a seasoned well-respected mentor, you should know it.
 If you are that mentor, and you've done amazing things for Exercism, right now no-one knows and you can't use that in your "real-world" life.